stmerry/harbinger/README.md

 pip install -r requirements.txt
 ```

-You can put API keys inside a script.
+You can put Cymon/VT API keys inside the script.

-Results will be saved as json files for file analysis mode or printed on screen for single item.
+Results will be saved as json files for the file analysis mode or printed on screen for single items.

 # Usage
 ```